Sand0w/MyPortfolio/README.md

 ## Description

-This is my personal portfolio. it contains informations about me and also few of my projects I have done, feel free to take a look 😎
+This is my personal portfolio.
+It contains informations about me and also few of my projects I have done, feel free to take a look 😎

 ## Built with 👨🏻‍💻